Pachycereus marginatus (DC.) Britton & Rose

 Mexican Fence Post Cactus, Fence Post Cactus, Central Mexico Pipe Organ, Organ Pipe Cactus, Mexican Organ Pipe Cactus, Organ Pipe, Organo

 Pachycereus marginatus is a columnar cactus with stems with 5 to 7 ribs, one central spine, and 5 to 9 radials per areole, all slightly yellowish.
-It slowly grows up to 12 feet (3.7 m).
-Stems are up to 4 inches (10 cm) in diameter, with 5 to 7 ribs and up to 4 inches (10 cm) in diameter.
-Flowers are pink to greenish, up to 2 inches (5 cm) each areole and up to 1.6 inches (4 cm) long.
+It slowly grows up to 12 feet (3.7 m) tall and develops basal branches when mature.
+The stems are with 5 to 7 ribs and up to 4 inches (10 cm) in diameter.
+Flowers are pink to greenish and up to 1.6 inches (4 cm) long.
 The spiny fruit is yellowish to reddish, 1.6 inches (4 cm) in diameter, and rather dry.
 The many seeds are black.